Closing the word gap among young children

 The Providence Talks model supports families of young children – birth to 3 – who volunteer to participate.
 Providence Talks provides them with coaching, books, information on community resources, and a word pedometer for their young child, all designed to measure and increase conversational interactions at home.

 Early results demonstrate that simple access to information can be powerful.
 In one pilot study, caretakers presented with data on their child’s vocabulary development increased their adult daily word count by 55% on average.

 Bringing the program to early childhood educators

 Ready to Learn, seeing the potential of this program with educators as well as families, worked in partnership with Providence Talks to revise the model and curriculum so that it meets the needs of center- and home-based educators who work with very young children.
 In the spring of 2016, it piloted the revised model with eight providers, and in the summer of 2016, it began offering the 20 hours of professional development to educators in both English and Spanish.

 The 20 hours includes 15 hours of class time and another five hours of individual work with facilitators over the course of two months.
 It is one of the few professional development offerings available to providers in Rhode Island that targets the language development of babies and toddlers rather than preschoolers.

+Currently Providence Talks is offered only to early childhood educators in Providence who work with infants and toddlers.
 To learn more about this program and upcoming classes, please call Leslie Gell, or email her at firstname.lastname@example.org